South Street Bridge (Philadelphia, Pennsylvania)

 South Street Bridge is a bridge that was reconstructed in 2010 in Philadelphia, Pennsylvania.

 History

 The original South Street Bridge was a crumbling bridge dating back to 1920.

 From 2003 to until its closure in 2009, pieces of the eroding bridge concrete would fall into the Schuylkill River and onto the Schuylkill Expressway.
-The original bridge was completely torn down and replaced by November 6, 2010.
+On November 6, 2010, the original bridge was completely torn down and replaced.

 Architectural features

 South Street Bridge is notable landmark in Philadelphia as drivers along the Schuylkill Expressway can see images on its glowing mesh.
 Bruce Chamberlain said that the mesh "... gave the bridge a soft glow at night, while maintaining the openness desired by the design team and community."